frcteam195/MiniBot2021/README.md

 Modified program to include trajectories for both Course 1 and Course 2.
 Added additional trajectory call to assign which trajectory will be called during autonomous.
-This change allowed us the flexibility to retain both course and to run different autonomous courses by changing one line of code.
+This change allowed us the flexibility to retain trajectories for both courses and to run different autonomous courses by changing one line of code.

 Teleop Control